stephengold/Acorus/README.md

 <a name="build"/>

-## How to build Jme3-utilities from source
+## How to build Acorus from source

 1. Install a [Java Development Kit (JDK)][openJDK], if you don't already have one.